Pushpa Narayan

-Pushpa Narayan-Robless (born 6 November 1978) is a Malaysian entrepreneur, actress, model and of Malaysian Indian origin, who achieved popularity through her roles in several TV shows.
-Narayan has acted in Malay and Tamil Language dramas and movies.
+Pushpa Narayan is a Malaysian entrepreneur, actress, model and of Malaysian Indian origin, who achieved popularity through her roles in several TV shows.
+Narayan has acted in Malay and Tamil language dramas and movies.

-Personal life

-Pushpa was born to a Malaysian Indian family in Jerantut, Pahang.
-She married Richard Frederick Robless, a Malaysian Eurasian.
-Together, the couple has two children, Rhea Rosa Robless and Robert Richard.

 Career

 She became famous after placing second at the 2002 Dewi Remaja.
 She later joined Miss Malaysia Universe 2004 and placed second to the actual winner, Andrea Fonseka.
 She also won the Miss Love & Lace Photogenic and Miss Health and Beauty subsidiary awards during the pageant.
 She then branched into acting and find success in local entertainment industry.
 In 2005 she also worked in a Pakistani drama Masuri.